josephmate/josephmate.github.io/_posts/2020-07-26-javascript-does-not-need-stringbuilder.md

 Now you can see why it came as such a shock to me.
 I assumed javascript would do the same thing as java to maintain the immutability of strings.
-Java allocates a new array containing the result of each concatenation resulting in the O(N^2) runtime complexity.
+Java allocates a new array containing the result of each successive concatenation resulting in the O(N^2) runtime complexity.

 # Experiments
 When I first learned this from a co-worker, I couldn't believe it!